 Praslin, the second-largest island of Seychelles, located only 45km northeast of Mahé, is home to 8,000 residents.
 Although Praslin resembles Mahé a lot, it has a more chilled and laid back atmosphere.
 Not to mention fewer tourists.
 Praslin was the first stop on our holiday and the place we spent most of the time.
 If you want to learn more about this gorgeous place, here is a complete guide to Praslin Island!

 Accommodations in Seychelles will be the most expensive thing, after the flight tickets.
-Avoid the resorts and go for the most affordable options: the self-catering villas which are a great way of cutting costs by preparing your meal if you wish so or serving some takeaways and a rum on your terrace.
+Avoid the resorts and go for the most affordable options: the self-catering villas, a great way of cutting costs by preparing your meal if you wish to serve some takeaways, and a rum on your terrace.

 Prices both on AirBnb.com and Booking.com tend to be around 80€-90€-100€ (89$-100$-111$)/night/accommodation

 The best and most inexpensive way to experience the food is through the takeaway stands, where you get a foam carton filled with creole food.
 The selection is different every day with freshly made fish, chicken, pork, veal and vegetables which come with rice&salad, chips or even fried noodles.

 EVE’S RESTAURANT & TAKEAWAY: inside the restaurant, on the left-hand side, is a small takeaway stand with delicious food at reasonable prices.
 We had some lamb curry for 80SCR (€5.5, $6) and pork chops for 65SCR (€4.4, $4.8).
 A curry meal at the restaurant costs 240SCR (€16, $17.8), while a pizza or a burger costs 150SCR (€10, $11).